CT 94 History

 - west of Keeney Street to 460 feet west of Route 83: completed in 2004.
 The new alignment, with two 12-foot lanes and 8-foot shoulders, cuts through mainly forest land.
 Chaulker Hill Road, which meets the realigned Route 94 across from Keeney Street, is the former alignment.
 A public hearing was held in 1998, and construction began in April 2002.

-- east of Buckingham Church to west of Route 83: completed around 1974.
+- east of Buckingham Church to west of Route 83: planning in 1959 and 1961; completed around 1974.
 The previous alignment followed Cricket Lane, north of the church instead of south.
 A dogleg intersection at Route 83 was improved to a standard four-way intersection.
 The project realigned a stretch of Route 83 as well.

 - Old Hebron Road, about a mile east of Route 83, forks northeast into the woods to a dead end at MDC property.
-I don't know then that segment was retired.
+I don't know then that segment was retired, but the new road dates back to 1940 or earlier.

 - Foote Lane: Route 94 was realigned here around 1958.
 In 1955, this 0.9-mile road was cited as being one of the most dangerous sections of highway in the state.
 It was town-maintained until 1955; the state highway technically ended there, and began at the other end.
 The state agreed to take it over, and at sometime afterward relocated Route 94 to its safer alignment.